jrsinclair/js-circle-chart/README.md

 A very simple circular chart/dial using Raphäel and jQuery.

-To use, include Raphäel and jQuery, then pass an element with a number in it to the constructor.
+To use, include Raphäel, then pass an element with a number in it to the constructor.
 What you do with the CSS is up to you.

 To give an example, you might do something like the following: